Omar587/IoT-Hydroponic-Garden-Monitoring-System/README.md

-# plant-monitoring-system-android-app -  🚧 🚧 🚧 Migration to Spring Boot and React in Progress 🚧 🚧 🚧 🚧
+# plant-monitoring-system-android-app - An android app that monitors plants remotely.

-An android app that monitors plants remotely.
+🚧 Migration to Spring Boot and React in Progress 🚧